Luer211/Luer211/README.md

-# 欢迎来到我的 GitHub 个人资料主页！
+# Welcome to my GitHub profile!

-## 关于我
+## About Me

-Hi！我是luer，一名23级的计科大学生，兴趣是计算机，人工智能和商业。
+Hi!
+I'm Luer, a computer science student from the Class of 2023.
+My interests span computer science, artificial intelligence, and business.
-- 🌱 最近在学习: 后端开发和NLP。
+- 🌱 Currently focusing on: Backend development, AI application development, and Cloud Computing.
-- 📫 如何联系我: 我的邮箱是(lueryy11@gmail.com)
+- 📫 Contact me at: lueryy11@gmail.com